Zaf1ro/Zaf1ro.github.io/source/_posts/SystemDesign/ch10-notification-system.md

 * Third-party services: responsible for delivering notifications to users
   * extensibility: system should easily plug or unplug of a third-party service
   * navailablility: system should be availble for all time and regions
 * iOS, Android, SMS, Email: Users receive notifications on their devices.
-Three problems d in this design:
+Three problems in this design:
   * Single point of failure (SPOF)
   * Hard to scale: It is challenging to scale databases, caches, and different notification processing components independently.
   * Performance bottleneck: Processing and sending notifications can be resource intensive.
 Handling everything in one system can result in the system overload, especially during peak hours.